-The non-controlling interests on the condensed consolidated statements of (loss) income represents the portion of earnings or loss attributable to the economic interest in the Company's subsidiary, Holdco, held by the non-controlling holders of Class B common stock and limited liability company interests in Holdco.
-Non-controlling interests on the condensed consolidated balance sheet represents the portion of net assets of the Company attributable to the non-controlling holders of Class B common stock and Limited Liability Company interests in Holdco.
-As of December 31, 2019 and December 31, 2018 the non-controlling interest was approximately 16.8% and 23.2%, respectively.
+The non-controlling interests on the consolidated statements of operations represents the portion of earnings or loss attributable to the economic interest in the Company's subsidiary, Holdco, held by the non-controlling holders of Class B common stock and limited liability company interests in Holdco.
+Non-controlling interests on the consolidated balance sheet represents the portion of net assets of the Company attributable to the non-controlling holders of Class B common stock and Limited Liability Company interests in Holdco.